Open Letter to the UN Security Council on the Situation in Côte d’Ivoire

 25 March 2011

-(…) … the UN Security Council must immediately take appropriate measures to stop the war, including those requested by the Authority of Heads of State and Government of the Economic Community of West African States (ECOWAS) in its resolution adopted on 24 March.
-Failure to do so risks seeing the Ivorian crisis spiral further out of control, destabilizing Côte d’Ivoire’s fragile neighbors, Liberia and Guinea-Conakry.
+With Côte d’Ivoire on its agenda for the last nine years and a strong peacekeeping mission (UNOCI) in the country, currently including 9000 uniformed personnel, the UN Security Council must immediately take appropriate measures to stop the war, including those requested by the Authority of Heads of State and Government of the Economic Community of West African States (ECOWAS) in its resolution adopted on 24 March.
+Failure to do so risks seeing the Ivorian crisis spiral further out of control, destabilising Côte d’Ivoire’s fragile neighbours, Liberia and Guinea-Conakry.

 Unfortunately, UNOCI appears overwhelmed by the situation.
 Intimidated by constant harassment from Gbagbo’s camp, UNOCI is unable to implement its mandate to protect civilians subjected to violence or the threat of violence.
 The UN’s posture in the country must change, and UNOCI must be required to use force when necessary to carry out its mandate effectively.

 The political and military command structures of the Mission must be reinforced as quickly as possible.
 Its capacities to monitor the situation, process information and react to facts on the ground, including through public human rights reporting and supervision of the 2004 arms embargo, need significant improvement.
 The UN’s reputation is at stake.
 The Council should also seek to ensure the rapid deployment of the additional troops authorised by SCR 1967 (2011), and the Secretariat should rotate better trained and equipped peacekeepers from Troop Contributing Countries instructed to use robust force.